Text Size: A+ A- A • Text Only Site

-A licensed emergency medical services provider must notify the Oregon Health Authority, Emergency Medical Services and Trauma Systems Program (Authority), using the Authority's Individual Reportable Action E-4 Form (pdf) within:
+A licensed emergency medical services provider must notify the Oregon Health Authority, Emergency Medical Services and Trauma Systems Program (Authority), using the Authority's Reportable Action E-4 Form within:

 Ten days of occurrence, if any of the following occurs: